biopython/biopython.github.io/wiki/Building_a_release.md

       page](Download "wikilink") (through the wiki), make sure the links work.

-23. Annoucment:
+23. Announcement:

     - post the announcement on the [www.open-bio.org](https://www.open-bio.org) blog (making sure to use the Biopython category which will update the [news page](News "wikilink") and [twitter](http://twitter.com/Biopython) via the news feed)
-    - send email to biopython-announce@biopython.org
+    - send an email to biopython-announce@biopython.org
       (see [mailing lists](Mailing_lists "wikilink"))
     - forward the email to Linux packagers e.g. debian-med@lists.debian.org